 Day 3 Beijing (B/L/D included)

-This morning we’ll take the high speed train to Xi’an.
-Upon arrival we’ll visit the Ancient City Walls, the largest and best-kept city walls on earth.
-Tonight we will sample the famous Xi’an dumpling dinner.
+Today we’ll take the high speed train to Xi’an.
+Upon arrival we’ll have free time and tonight we will sample the famous Xi’an dumpling dinner.

 Today we take a tour to the greatest archaeological discovery of the century, the more than 2,000 year-old Terracotta Warriors interred with the emperor Qin Shi Huang.
-Then we’ll visit the Xi’an Art Ceramic and Lacquer Ware Factory which focuses on reproductions of terracotta warriors and horses and lacquer ware products to pick up a little memento.
+Lunch will be during free time outside the warriors to try the delicious food from local vendors and buy souvenirs.

-In the afternoon we will have free time in the lively Muslim Quarter bursting with delicious street food, handicrafts and fun market for shopping.
+In the afternoon we will walk through the lively Muslim Quarter bursting with yet more delicious street food, handicrafts and a fun market for shopping.

-This morning we’ll visit the Shaanxi History Museum for some breathtaking ancient relics before our high speed train ride to Chengdu where it’s all about the pandas!
+This we’ll visit the Shaanxi History Museum for some breathtaking ancient relics.

 The highlight today is the renowned Panda Breeding and Research Centre in Chengdu.
 The giant pandas are not only a Chinese national treasure but also beloved by people the world over and we will see them for ourselves.
 We’ll also visit a tea house in People’s Park and join the locals sitting together drinking tea, playing cards or mah-jong.
 Then we’ll will visit the ancient Jinli Street in Chengdu, which was one of the busiest commercial boulevards of the Kingdom of Shu in ancient times, followed by one of the hottest tourist destinations in Chengdu: Broad and Narrow Alley.

-Today we’ll pick up our goodies from the Fabric Market, finish our last minute shopping (or buy more!)
-We can also visit some high end copy manufacturers and a factory that sells over runs of commercial clothes.
+Today we’ll pick up our goodies from the Fabric Market and finish our last minute shopping (or buy more!)
 We’ll enjoy a fabulous lunch and head to a tech market to shop for gadgets and electronics and if there’s time, we’ll visit a Ceramic market.
-Free afternoon.

-Tonight we’ll have our farewell dinner at one of Shanghai’s most popular restaurants and for those with stamina we’ll end the evening with a night cap at a rooftop bar overlooking the famous Bund.
+Tonight is our farewell dinner at one of Shanghai’s most popular restaurants and for those with stamina we’ll end the evening with a night cap at a rooftop bar overlooking the famous Bund.

 B/L/D = Breakfast/Lunch/Dinner

-Secure your place with a deposit of $1,000 before January 25 and lock in this great price.
+Secure your place with a deposit of $1,000 before February 14 and lock in this great price.
 Balance due 1 July 2019.
-The airline will raise the fares from January 28.

 Email me at megan @ bloggeratlarge.com (copy and paste my email address into your email and remove the spaces around the @)